ask1234560/github-repoupdater/README.md

 # github-repoupdater
 Automatically updates git repos

-The following python script updates git repositories placed in download directory
+The following python script updates all git repositories placed in download directory

 ################### For running #############################